SpartanFOU/RPA/DOCUMENTATION.md

 The system operates in modes: **AUTOMATION**, **MANUAL**.
 It follows the PackML state model (E_SystemState enum) using a dispatcher pattern: `FB_MachineControl` calls one state-specific FB per scan and acts on the `E_StateCmd` command returned.
 Status and control variables are exposed to mySCADA via OPC UA (TF6100).

 No pneumatic actuators are used.
 All actuators are electromechanical (DC motor via relay, bistable solenoid impulse coils, barrier relay).
-An electrical schematic is provided in Section 4.

 ---